deltafixer/vehicle-diary-desktop/README.md

 Upon creating a sale listing for a vehicle, a user is redirected to the marketing screen and can see his/her listing up and active.

+For every sale listing, the application generates a **suggestion score**.

+This score is calculated based on:
+   * Vehicle make/model average asking price
+   * Number of services (incl. recommended services per year constant)
+   * Number of accidents (if accident count is bigger or equal to 4, the vehicle is written of and should not be sold)

 ### Add service

 A feature only available to users with service profiles.